godotengine/godot-docs/classes/class_audioeffectcompressor.rst

 | *Getter* | get_release_ms()      |
 +----------+-----------------------+

-Compressor's delay time to stop reducing the signal after the signal level falls below the threshold.
+Compressor's delay time to stop reducing the signal after the signal level falls below the threshold, in milliseconds.
 Value can range from 20 to 2000.
 Default value: ``250ms``.

 .. _class_AudioEffectCompressor_property_sidechain: